 Exercise is the single most important thing you can do to help yourself

 Axial SpA is a condition for life and during its course it may affect you differently at different times.
 The fitter and more flexible you are, the better able you will be to deal with your symptoms.

 To manage your axial SpA well it’s not enough to rely on medication.
-You also have to exercise.
+You also need to exercise.

 Benefits of exercise

 - Increased flexibility – the more flexible you are the easier it is to do everyday tasks

 - Increased range of movement – the more mobility you have the easier it is to do things

 - Improved posture – better posture makes you feel better in yourself and reduces feelings of self consciousness